CONGRATULATIONS! So you have finally sealed the deal on your new home. Now, how much should you spend on renovations before moving in?

 How extensive the renovations should be would rest on the new owner’s investment objective; why he or she bought the property in the first place.
 Unless the intention is to flip the unit as quickly as possible, do expect owners to invest in some form of renovation works, or at least fit-outs for especially the high-rise units, which face renovation restrictions and limitations.

 Space utilisation is very individualistic and personal.
 Not only do needs and wants vary from family to family, diverse views are common within a family.
 Understanding this, some developers have been known to walk the extra mile by offering customers varied layout options of the plan – that is, before construction work starts.
 Unfortunately, such customisation options could and would develop into a pretty nightmarish experience for both the developer and the buyer in mass housing.
+Calling Carpenter Eltham is important when it comes to getting woodwork done as they have the right kind of expertise.

 Such a delightful service is only doable if a developer is building a handful and only very high-end detached homes.